AdaCore/gnatstudio/docs/users_guide/extending.rst

 When GPS processes a :file:`<key>` tag, it does the following:

-* Removes all actions bound to that key.
+* Removes all actions bound to that key if `exclusive` is true.
 This ensures that any action previously associated with it, either by default in GPS or in some other XML file, is no longer executed.
 This removal is not done when loading key themes (i.e. XML files from :file:`$HOME/.gps/key_themes` directory),